mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `wallet_show_seed_phrase`

-Show the seed phrase for the loaded wallet if it has been s
+Show the seed phrase for the loaded wallet if it has been stored.

 Parameters: